-There are several heating options available for your caravan, trailer or motorohome such as reverse cycle air conditioning, electric ceramic heaters and LPG gas or diesel fueled air heaters.
+There are several heating options available for your caravan, trailer or motorhome such as reverse cycle air conditioning, electric ceramic heaters and LPG gas or diesel fueled air heaters.

 What Is A BTU?

 BTU = British Thermal Unit.
-A BTU is defined as the quantity of energy necessary to raise the temperature of 1 pound of water by 1 degree Fahrenheit.
+A BTU is the quantity of energy needed to raise the temperature of 1 pound of water by 1 degree Fahrenheit.

 1 BTU is the equivalent of the heat of a single wooden kitchen match.